633 related texts · 4 related myths · Page 1 of 14

 Build the Tabernacle first, and then create the Ark of the Covenant, the special chest to house the Torah.
 Makes sense.
 But then came Bezalel, the master craftsman, with a differen...

-We often hear about Moses, the leader, the lawgiver.
+The familiar telling remembers Moses, the leader, the lawgiver.
 But what about the unsung heroes, the ones whose eagerness and devotion actually brought the whole thing to life?
-The story goe...
+We...

-According to Legends of the Jews, everything was actually finished in the month of Kislev—that’s around November/December on our calendar.
-They were ready to go, eager to erect thi...
+Everything was actually finished in the month of Kislev, that’s around November/December on our calendar.
+They were ready to go, eager to erect this physical manifestation of God's...

 The princes of the tribes in the story of building the Mishkan (Tabernacle) knew that feeling all too well.
-According to Ginzberg's retelling in Legends of the Jews, when Moses cal...
+In Ginzberg's retelling in Legends of the Jews, when Moses called for do...

 The people brought so much gold that Moses had to tell them to stop.
 That detail, preserved by Josephus, captures something remarkable about the building of the Mishkan (Tabernacle...